andkob/Planly/README.md

 ## Personal Note:
 What began as a practical solution to address scheduling challenges within my fraternity transformed into an invaluable learning experience in modern web application development.
 This project embodies the journey from identifying a real-world problem to implementing a comprehensive technical solution.
 The evolution of Planly from a simple coordination tool to a full-featured platform reflects both my growth as a developer and my understanding of organizational dynamics.
-Through building this application, I've gained hands-on experience with:
-- Full-stack development practices
-- Security implementation and user authentication
-- Database design and relationships
-- RESTful API architecture
-- Modern frontend frameworks and UI/UX principles

 This project stands as a testament to how personal challenges can inspire technical solutions that benefit broader communities.
 What started as a way to solve our fraternity's disorganization has grown into a robust platform that could help any organization better manage their collective time and activities.

 *Transforming group chaos into coordinated harmony, one schedule at a time.*